-The 2021 Mavisbank plans and the funding bid to the NHLF proposed that the Landmark Trust would restore and manage the house whilst Historic Environment Scotland would maintain its ownership of the grounds.
-However, these were all activities that previously the Mavisbank Trust was expected to undertake but this perception has now changed following recent debate.
+The current existing plans for Mavisbank and the funding bids to the NHLF/NHMF propose that the Landmark Trust would restore and manage the house whilst Historic Environment Scotland would maintain its ownership of the grounds.
+However, previously these were all activities that the Mavisbank Trust was expecting to undertake but now this is no longer the case.

-Consequently, irrespective of whether or not any progress can made in restoring the house, it has become apparent that there is an opportunity for the Mavisbank Trust to become the mechanism through which community engagement and activities can be channelled during the future development, restoration and longer term management of the grounds.

-To that end, the Trust has been progressing proposals to better define its future role and evolution to become a genuine community-based organisation including the creation of a 'Friends of Mavisbank' membership.
+As a consequence and irrespective of whether or not any progress can made in restoring the house it has become apparent that there is an opportunity for the Mavisbank Trust to become the mechanism through which community engagement and activities can be channelled during the future development, restoration and longer term management of the grounds.
+To this end, the Trust has been progressing proposals to better define its future role and evolution to become a genuine community-based organisation including the creation of a 'Friends of Mavisbank' membership.
 This will enable it to progress and deliver many of the site activities and community engagement elements identified within previous plans.